How to Retrieve Deleted Text Messages on iPhone

 Disk Drill provides a flexible way to recover deleted messages directly from your iPhone or backups without requiring a full device restoration.
 This is especially helpful if you want to recover old text messages from your iPhone backup without altering the rest of your device’s content.
 If Disk Drill doesn’t produce the results you’re looking for, the next step is to contact your cellular provider, which I’ll discuss in the next section.

 If you’ve exhausted all other methods and still haven’t been able to recover your deleted text messages, contacting your cellular provider might be the final option.
 Cellular providers sometimes retain records of text messages for a limited time, depending on their data retention policies and local regulations.
-However, in most cases, providers keep only metadata—such as the date, time, and phone numbers associated with the messages—rather than the actual message content.
+However, in most cases, providers retain only metadata, such as the date, time, and phone numbers associated with the messages, rather than the actual message content.

-This approach generally applies in legal or billing situations where detailed records might be required.
+This approach is generally applicable in legal or billing situations where detailed records are required.
 Providers may only release this information under specific circumstances, often requiring legal documentation such as a court order or subpoena.
 Additionally, this process can be time-consuming and might involve fees.

 If you decide to pursue this option, be prepared to provide specific details such as the phone number, date, and time of the messages you seek.
 However, keep in mind that the success of this method is not guaranteed, as many providers do not store messages’ content long-term.
 This method is typically considered a last resort when all other recovery options have been unsuccessful.